 As is typical in these cases, court appointed attorneys counseled their clients to take whatever plea deal Paschall offered.
 Informed that defendants had never met Derek Megress, the message didn’t change.
 “Take the deal,” defendants were told, “there’s nothing we can do.”

 Many defendants, especially those with no prior offenses, took this advice.
 Others, like Regina Kelly, a twenty-five-year-old waitress, refused.
 Her mother was adamant that she shouldn’t plead guilty to something she didn’t do.
 When Kelly was arrested in the middle of a shift at the restaurant where she worked, she thought it must be about unpaid traffic tickets.
-But no, she stood accused of being a drug kingpin pedaling dope to the boys and girls of Hearne.
+Instead, she stood accused of being a drug kingpin pedaling dope to the boys and girls of Hearne.

 Interviewed for a PBS special, Kelly described the impossible situation she was in: